 New Year, New You?
 Why You Don't Need Another Diet Resolution!

-Stage 2: Restrictive eating ensues with eagerness and close attention to the rigid food rules and “don’ts” outlined in the diet.
+Stage 2: Restrictive eating ensues with eagerness and close attention paid to the rigid food rules and “don’ts” outlined in the diet.
 Social isolation from normal life events such as birthdays and date nights becomes the new norm.
 People often feel good and energized in this stage and may even see some weight loss;

 Stage 6: A few months go by and a new spark of hope is born out of a big sales pitch, before and after photos, and superficial promises.